-What am I supposed to do to keep my workplace safe?
-What does my employer have to do?
+What do I do to keep my workplace safe?
+What does my boss have to do?

 - not do anything that could hurt another worker